JFrog (NASDAQ:FROG) Updates FY 2021 Earnings Guidance

 JFrog (NASDAQ:FROG) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $-0.050-$-0.040 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.060.
 The company issued revenue guidance of $202 million-$205 million, compared to the consensus revenue estimate of $201.73 million.JFrog also updated its Q3 2021 guidance to $-0.040-$-0.030 EPS.

-A number of research firms have issued reports on FROG.
-Zacks Investment Research lowered shares of JFrog from a hold rating to a sell rating in a research note on Friday, August 6th.
-Oppenheimer reduced their target price on shares of JFrog from $61.00 to $55.00 and set an outperform rating for the company in a research note on Friday, August 6th.
-Morgan Stanley reduced their target price on shares of JFrog from $63.00 to $40.00 and set an equal weight rating for the company in a research note on Friday.
-Needham & Company LLC reduced their target price on shares of JFrog from $86.00 to $66.00 and set a buy rating for the company in a research note on Friday, August 6th.
-Finally, Bank of America reissued a neutral rating on shares of JFrog in a research note on Thursday, May 27th.
-Two analysts have rated the stock with a sell rating, six have assigned a hold rating and five have given a buy rating to the company.
-The stock presently has an average rating of Hold and a consensus target price of $63.80.
+A number of analysts have weighed in on the company.
+Needham & Company LLC decreased their price target on JFrog from $86.00 to $66.00 and set a buy rating for the company in a report on Friday, August 6th.
+Morgan Stanley decreased their price target on JFrog from $63.00 to $40.00 and set an equal weight rating for the company in a report on Friday, August 20th.
+Zacks Investment Research downgraded JFrog from a hold rating to a sell rating in a report on Friday, August 6th.
+Oppenheimer decreased their price target on JFrog from $61.00 to $55.00 and set an outperform rating for the company in a report on Friday, August 6th.
+Finally, Bank of America reiterated a neutral rating on shares of JFrog in a report on Thursday, May 27th.
+Two analysts have rated the stock with a sell rating, six have issued a hold rating and five have issued a buy rating to the stock.
+JFrog currently has an average rating of Hold and a consensus target price of $63.80.

 JFrog Company Profile